Spring Boot WebSocket Angular 8 Gradle Example

 ...

 That’s all about server application.
-Now we will move to client application.
+Now I will create the client application.

 Client Application

-With the server side pieces in place, now let’s turn our attention to the client that will send messages to and receive messages from the server side.
+With the server side pieces in place, now let’s move to the client application that will send messages to and receive messages from the server side.

 Prerequisites